vegris/again/docs/Migrating from Retry.md

 _from [Retry](https://hexdocs.pm/retry/Retry.html#retry/2) docs_

-If you relied on __Retry__ catching exceptions, with __Again__ you should catch your exceptions and translate them to values yourself:
+If you relied on __Retry__ catching exceptions, with __OnceMore__ you should catch your exceptions and translate them to values yourself:

 ```elixir